Knowing what’s inside your computer, all the main components, helps you to understand how it works and it’s not as complicated as many people think.

 Everything inside and outside of the PC connects to the motherboard, and through the Motherboard, to every other component.

-When you plug in a mouse or keyboard, your screen, any USB device such as a printer, speakers or a microphone, they’re all plugging into the motherboard.
+When you plug in a mouse or keyboard, attach your screen, speakers/headphones or a microphone, or any USB device such as a printer, flash drive, external hard drive, they’re all plugging into the motherboard.

-If we look closely at the motherboard, we’ll see that it has lines running all over it.
+If you look closely at the motherboard, you’ll see that it has lines running all over it.

 And some of them are carrying data signals, the ones and zeros, around the computer.